ferimer/apt-tagger/README.md

 To solve this I used to create my own meta-packages with the project's name so it's easy to know why you installed the packages.

-Since this is a tedious task I implemente this script so now you can use this idea too.
+Since this is a tedious task I implemented this script so now you can use this idea too.

 Feel free to comment, suggest PR or whatever !